 Found something we did not disclose?
 Report it.

 Email salaam@ummah.email.
 We publish corrections to this report (with timestamps) rather than silently editing.
-The edit log lives at the bottom of the next quarterly report.
+The edit log lives at the bottom of the next report.